leocg/Hackintosh-Dell-G5-5590/README.md

 1. Update to Sonoma using software updater
 2. After booting in Sonoma, download the Post Install Wifi Enabler EFI from [Releases page](https://github.com/leocg/Hackintosh-Dell-G5-5590/releases/) and restart machine using this new EFI (the modified version includes new kexts in order to load broadcom driver, disable AMFI, disable System Integrity Protection and disable SecureBoot)
-3. Download the nightly build of OpenCore Legacy Patcher avaliable on [Releases page](https://github.com/leocg/Hackintosh-Dell-G5-5590/releases/)
+3. Download the nightly build of OpenCore Legacy Patcher avaliable on [Nightly.link: OpenCore-Patcher.app (Sonoma Development)](https://nightly.link/dortania/OpenCore-Legacy-Patcher/workflows/build-app-wxpython/sonoma-development/OpenCore-Patcher.app (GUI).zip)
-4. Run OpenCore Legacy Patcher and click on Ignore update
+4. Run OpenCore Legacy Patcher
 5. Click on Post-Install Root Patch and click on Start Root Patching.
 Put your password in order to open in root mode and restart when asked
 6. Wifi, continuity and AirDrop is reenabled.
 7. Edit your config.plist and change `Misc -> Security -> SecureBootModel` to `Default` and restart to apply changes.

 To undo the process above and enable SIP again, Edit your config.plist and change `Misc -> Security -> SecureBootModel` to `Disabled` and restart computer.
 Run OpenCore Legacy Patcher, click in Post-Install Root Patch and click on Revert Root Patches.
 Restart and put the original OpenCore 0.9.5 EFI.

-Some drivers could stop working after disabling SIP.
-I can't run Instantview in order to run a second external monitor using the modified EFI.
+~~Some drivers could stop working after disabling SIP.
+I can't run Instantview in order to run a second external monitor using the modified EFI.~~ Resolved with release 5.0.1 and new nightly build of OpenCore Legacy Patcher 0.6.9. **If you installed latest release (5.0), use OpenCore Legacy Patcher to revert changes before using new EFI or system won't boot!**